cmacrander/regression/posts/RDU.md

 Being experienced in deception himself, Sam recognizes the neatness with which this man had just removed Karly from the scene.
 Finally it strikes him with full clarity.
 Mr. Rayban is about to try to kill him.

+> **Contest**

+> Sam Overcome: 4 Deceive + 3 + 2 boost _Love a Guy That Takes Charge_ = 9 (Mythical) _Succeeds with Style_, +1 boost _What A Sweetie_

+> Karly defends: 1 Empathy + 2 = 3 (Good) _Fails_

+> Sam's roll is so good I'm going to call this contest, which would normally take place over three exchanges, in just one exchange.

+"Karly, wait!
+Is this your phone?"
+Sam shouts.
+In a single fluid movement, he pulls the phone he picked up in the plane out of his pocket and dials a number.

+Having only taken a couple steps, Karly turns back towards Sam.
+"I picked it up on my way down the slide, you must've dropped it."
+Sam says, as he tosses it to Karly, who catches it easily.

+"It must be!"
+Karly says, without really looking at it.

+As soon as Karly has the phone in her hands, Sam locks eyes with Mr. Rayban and says, speaking rapidly, "I know exactly who you work for and I'd stop right there if I were you."

+Without breaking eye contact with Mr. Rayban, Sam continues, louder, "Karly, I need you to remain calm.
+If this man takes a single step towards me I want you to call the number I dialed into the phone."

+"What the heck is going on Sam?"

+"If you dial that number, the identities of the very bad people this man works for will be published for everyone to see."
+Sam pauses, dramatically.
+"We wouldn't want that now, would we?"

+"Acceptable risk, Mr. Dunbar," and with that, Mr. Rayban hurls the bag he's carrying at Sam's head.

+> **Conflict**

+> Mr. Rayban Create an Advantage: 3 Fight + 1 = 4 (Great) _Succeeds with Style_, creates aspect on Sam _Knocked Down_ with two free invocations

+> Sam Defend: 0 Fight + 1 = 1 (Average) _Fails_

+Sam throws his hands up as the bag comes at his face.
+One of the straps tangles up his hand and the weight of it puts him off balance.
+He can't see what Mr. Rayban is doing while he's struggling just to remain standing, but he's sure it isn't good.
+He trips over his own feet and falls.

+"I SAID NO GODDAMN LUGGAGE!"

+> **Conflict**

+> Steward Attack: 2 Fight - 1 + 2 boost _Came Out Of Nowhere_ + 2 _My Mean Older Brother Growing Up Knew Jiu-Jitsu_ = 5 (Superb) _Ties_, gains a boost _Who IS This Guy?_, -1 fate point

+> Mr. Rayban Defend: 3 Fight + 2 = 5 (Superb) _Ties_

+Sam swipes the bag off his head in time to see the extremely pissed off and in-motion Steward try to wrap his arms around Mr. Rayban and take him off his feet.
+Mr. Rayban twists, gets an arm under the grapple and barely manages to shrug it off.
+Karly screams.
+Sam watches, paralyzed with surprise.

+> Mr. Rayban Attack: 3 Fight - 1 = 2 (Fair) _Fails_

+> Steward Defend: 2 Fight + 1 = 3 (Good) _Succeeds_

+Mr. Rayban grabs the back of the Steward's shirt to pull him forward and aims a brutal knee at his face, but the Steward shakes his grip and sidesteps.
+Sam gets his feet set on the ground and starts to get up.

+> Steward Attack: 2 Fight + 2 + 2 boost _Who IS This Guy?_ = 6 (Legendary) _Succeeds_

+> Mr. Rayban Defend: 3 Fight + 2 = 5 (Superb) _Fails_, takes 1 stress

+> Sam's aspect _Knocked Down_ expires

+The Steward seems to leap into the arms of Mr. Rayban and wraps his legs tight around him and lands a nasty right hook on his jaw.
+Sam is standing—finally—and realizing he better do something.

 ----

 Hal, seeing the old lady is all in one piece, turns to check on the girl he ushered out.
 She's walking away from them both, listing a bit, and still sobbing.